trevorsandy/lpub3d/mainApp/docs/README.txt

 - Enhancement - Add Rectangle to fixed annotations styles #350
 - Enhancement - Add stud logo command line option #347
 - Enhancement - Adjust Step column/row on Callout/Rotate Icon move #352
+- Enhancement - Define width/height for a step in a step group #358
 - Enhancement - Edit plain and rich text with new text edit dialogue #357
 - Change - Adjust style size dialogue for circle and rectangle #229
 - Change - DPI and scale info is added to filename in PNG export #346